 Born in 1988 in Philadelphia, Brad seems to have been destined to play “golf for life.”
-He started playing mini golf at age 2 with his 7-year-old brother Bob, who is now an accomplished PGA golf professional.
+He started playing mini golf at age 2 with his then 7-year-old brother Bob, who is now an accomplished PGA golf professional.
 Brad, who is a lefty, was somehow able to maximize his visual learning skills and master his brother’s right-handed golf swing at a very early age.
 Together, these two inseparable brothers spent countless hours and years practicing their skills and competing in golf tournaments.

 Fast forward to 2008, and Brad was featured in the national media on Good Morning America, Sports Illustrated, The New York Times, Comcast Sports, CBS, NBC and ABC due to his athletic accomplishments at Cherry Hill High School East in New Jersey.
 Brad is the first person with Down syndrome to play competitively on two high school varsity sports.
 He played on both the golf and basketball teams all four years, earning four varsity letters in golf and one varsity letter in basketball.
 He was also the first person in the Cherry Hill school district to be included in regular classrooms from day one of kindergarten and to graduate from high school in 2008.